Limitations of Office 365 Shared Mailbox are Explained Along with Solutions

 Limitation 3

-The alternative of this solution is that users can go for a third-party solution using which users can export Office 365 shared mailbox to PST on your system.
+The alternative of this solution is that users can go for a professional solution using which users can export Office 365 shared mailbox to PST on your system.
 So, whenever you see that the shared mailbox storage limit is reaching close to 50 GB, then you can download and use this software.

 Free Download